 It worth noticing there's a variety of solutions to improve reporting in Jira and creating useful Jira dashboards for multiple projects, and you can find them from different apps in the Atlassian Marketplace; that's why, this time we'll review some of these solutions that, together with Projectrak, will enhance the tracking of projects in Jira.

 Although it has been in the Marketplace for over a year, this app is quickly carving a niche within many customers' facilities due to its simplicity.
 This app takes Jira reports to another level without a BI (Business Intelligence) tool's complexity.
 This app is available for both Cloud and Data Center.

 Do you want to try this app?
 Pass by their website and directly work with it at an interactive playground.

-Old Street Solutions, the creators of this app, launched a version integrated with Profields, which will enhance users’ capacity to track projects through the reports provided by Custom Charts:
+Old Street Solutions, the creators of this app, launched a version integrated with Projectrak, which will enhance users’ capacity to track projects through the reports provided by Custom Charts:

-Before playing the video, be aware that we previously created a field in Profields called Project Status, which we have mapped into a Jira issue custom field, as seen below:
+Before playing the video, be aware that we previously created a field in Projectrak called Project Status, which we have mapped into a Jira issue custom field, as seen below:

-How to create a project field, Status field type with Profields?
+How to create a project field, Status field type with Projectrak?
 As simple as seen above.

 This is a first step to organize better your Jira projects.

-Watch the following video clip, which explains the integration of Profields and Custom Charts for Jira:
+Watch the following video clip, which explains the integration of Projectrak and Custom Charts for Jira:

-The video will start with Tom Harris, from the Custom Charts team, explaining how the integration with Profields works.
+Tom Harris, from the Custom Charts team, explain how the integration with Projectrak (formerly Profields) works.